markd315/fantasy-baseball-scramble/README.md

 Runs the league week, publishing results logs etc `docker exec -it $eid python simulateLeagueWeek.py`

+To lock in rosters (normally a week will already do this) `docker exec -it $eid python commitNewRosters.py`

 For any further debugging
 `docker exec -it $eid /bin/sh`